Four law schools offering scholarships to City Year alumni

 University of Florida | Levin College of Law

-The University of Florida Levin College of Law, located in Gainesville , is committed to academic excellence, advancing legal scholarship, serving the public, and fostering justice.
+The University of Florida Levin College of Law, located in Gainesville, is committed to academic excellence, advancing legal scholarship, serving the public, and fostering justice.
 UF Law provides opportunities such as externships, Semester-in-Practice programs, and other experiential learning to help prepare for a career in law.
-Each year, the Levin School of Law offers a 25% tuition scholarship for up to five City Year AmeriCorps alumni.
+Each year, the Levin School of Law offers a 25% tuition scholarship for a minimum of five City Year AmeriCorps alums.

-Learn more about City Year’s graduate study opportunities for our alumni
+Learn more about City Year’s graduate study opportunities for our alums

 Related stories